achmelev/lilac/trunk/docs/reference/markdowns/main.markdown

 ####Method members

 A method statement contains member statements, referred to in the definition above as **method members**.
-The following table lists all statements which can serve as members of a members statement.
+The following table lists all statements which can serve as members of a method statement.
 The second column of the table defines for each statement how many instances of it are allowed or required to exist within a method statement.